• Skip to main content

 4. Bake the meatballs for 20 to 25 minutes until they are cooked through.

-5. For more even browning, turn the meatballs a few times during the baking time.
+5. For more even browning, turn the meatballs halfway through the baking time.

-6. After baking, add the meatballs to your favorite warmed pasta sauce and enjoy.
+6. After baking, add the meatballs to your favorite sauce.

 How to Cook Frozen Meatballs on the Stove Top